-- Oxford University Hosptials – Wave 1 (March 2017)
+- Oxford University Hospitals – Wave 1 (March 2017)

-- Royal Berkshire Hospital – Wave 2 (March 2018)
+- Royal Berkshire – Wave 2 (March 2018)

-- Frimley and Wexham Park Hospital – Wave 2 (March 2018)
+- Frimley Health – Wave 2 (March 2018)

-- Milton Keynes Hospital – Wave 3 (March 2019)
+- Milton Keynes University Hospital – Wave 3 (March 2019)

-- Buckinghamshire Hospital – Wave 3 (March 2019)
+- Buckinghamshire Healthcare – Wave 3 (March 2019)

-The aim of the collaborative is:
+The aim of the collaborative is to:

-- To improve the safety and outcomes of maternal and neonatal care by reducing unwarranted variation and provide a high quality healthcare experience for all women, babies and families across maternity and neonatal care settings in England
+- improve the safety and outcomes of maternal and neonatal care by reducing unwarranted variation and provide a high quality healthcare experience for all women, babies and families across maternity and neonatal care settings in England

-- To train and support maternity and neonatal services in quality improvement methodology, measurement for improvement and systematic change.
+- train and support maternity and neonatal services in quality improvement methodology, measurement for improvement and systematic change.